Middle Welsh: Vowels

-Penultimate and ultimate affection may occur in one and the same form, e.g. castell 'castle' - pl. kestyll, manach 'monk' - meneich 'monks', or, with reversion, elein 'fawn' - pl. alaned (the latter two may then be termed cases of ei-affection').
+Penultimate and ultimate affection may occur in one and the same form, e.g. castell 'castle' – pl. kestyll, manach 'monk' – meneich 'monks', or, with reversion, elein 'fawn' – pl. alaned (the latter two may then be termed cases of ei-affection').

 Consonants

-In contrast to modern Welsh, the consonant mutations aren't always reflected in Middle Welsh orthography; this is especially true of the nasal mutation.
+In contrast to modern Welsh, the consonant mutations are not always reflected in Middle Welsh orthography; this is especially true of the nasal mutation.